cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/linux/shell-filedir.rst

 before July; if she didn't use leading zeroes, November ('11') would come before July ('7').

-Each of her physical samples is labelled according to her lab's convention with a unique ten-character ID, such as "NENE01729A".
+Each of her physical samples is labeled according to her lab's convention with a unique ten-character ID, such as "NENE01729A".
 This is what she used in her collection log to record the location, time, depth, and other characteristics of the sample, so she decides to use